Total knee with a robot: Why this will be normal in the future

 5.1 Development of autonomous robot systems

-• Self -learning algorithms for maximum precision.
+• Self-learning algorithms for maximum precision.

-• Real-time corrections to optimize the surgical results.
+• Real-time corrections to optimize surgical outcomes.

 5.2 Combination with other technologies

-• Augmented reality for improved visualization.
+• Augmented Reality for improved visualization.

-• 3D printing for individually adapted implants.
+• 3D printing for individually customized implants.

 5.3 Individualized patient treatment

-• Movement analyzes for optimal implant selection.
+• Motion analysis for optimal implant selection.

-• Patient-specific op planning for perfect fit.
+• Patient-specific surgical planning for a perfect fit.

 MAKE AN APPOINTMENT?